Enjoy family dinner night at home with this easy recipe for Homemade Pan Pizza. Homemade pizza dough and marinara sauce

 This is my go-to homemade pizza recipe.
 Everyone loves hand-tossed pizza but there is nothing quite like the crispy crust of a pan pizza.
 It’s also one of the easiest pizza recipes around!

 Just plop the dough ball in an olive oil coated cast iron pan (cast iron recipes are the best) and use your fingers to pat it to the edge.
 The dough is left to rise for a couple of hours, then topped with sauce and lots of toppings.

 Homemade Pan Pizza as an easy meal (even on a weeknight!)

 A little tip: Save money (and taste buds) by NOT buying that canned pizza sauce on the store shelf.
-Make your own at home by purchasing a good quality regular tomato sauce (with no sugar or any other “extra” ingredients) and add simple seasonings like garlic powder, onion powder, dried basil, and dried oregano.
+Make your own at home by purchasing a good quality regular tomato sauce (with no sugar or any other “extra” ingredients) and add simple seasonings like: